Nursing Jurisprudence and Ethics for Texas

 DELEGATION TO UNLICENSED PERSONNEL

-[This section is taken from TAC Title 22, Part 11, §224.
-Delegation of Nursing Tasks by Registered Professional Nurses to Unlicensed Personnel for Clients with Acute Conditions or in Acute Care Environments (Texas Secretary of State, 2014).]
+[This section is taken directly from TAC Title 22, Part 11, §224.
+Delegation of Nursing Tasks by Registered Professional Nurses to Unlicensed Personnel for Clients with Acute Conditions or in Acute Care Environments (TX BON, 2016).]

 An unlicensed person is an individual not licensed as a healthcare provider: